Social psychology: Persuasion

 The Elaboration Likelihood Model is an influential model of persuasion.

 Dual-process theories of persuasion (such as the elaboration likelihood model) maintain that persuasion is mediated by two separate routes: central and peripheral.
-The central route of persuasion is influenced by facts and results in longer-lasting change, but requires motivation to process.
-The peripheral route is influenced by superficial factors (e.g. smiling, clothing) and results in shorter-lasting change, but does not require as much motivation to process.
+Facts and results influence the central route of persuasion in longer-lasting change, but require motivation to process.
+The peripheral route is influenced by superficial factors (e.g., smiling, clothing) and results in shorter-lasting change, but does not require as much motivation to process.

 Social cognition

 Social cognition studies how people perceive, recognize, and remember information about others.
 Much research rests on the assertion that people think about other people differently than they do non-social, or non-human, targets.
 This assertion is supported by the social-cognitive deficits exhibited by people with Williams syndrome and autism.

 Attribution

 A major research topic in social cognition is attribution.
 Attributions are explanations of behavior, either one's own behavior or the behavior of others.

 One element of attribution ascribes the cause of behavior to internal and external factors.
 An internal, or dispositional, attribution reasons that a behavior is caused by inner traits such as personality, disposition, character, and ability.
 An external, or situational, attribution reasons that a behavior is caused by situational elements such as the weather.A second element of attribution ascribes the cause of behavior to stable and unstable factors (i.e., whether the behavior will be repeated or changed under similar circumstances).
-Individuals also attribute causes of behavior to controllable and uncontrollable factors (i.e., how much control one has over the situation at hand).
+Individuals also attribute causes of behavior to controllable and uncontrollable factors (i.e., the degree of control one has over the situation).

 Numerous biases in the attribution process have been discovered.
-For instance, the fundamental attribution error is the bias towards making dispositional attributions for other people's behavior.The actor-observer bias is an extension of the theory, positing that tendency exists to make dispositional attributions for other people's behavior and situational attributions for one's own.
+For instance, the fundamental attribution error is the bias towards making dispositional attributions for other people's behavior.The actor-observer bias is an extension of the theory, positing that a tendency exists to make dispositional attributions for other people's behavior and situational attributions for one's own.
 The self-serving bias is the tendency to attribute dispositional causes for successes, and situational causes for failure, particularly when self-esteem is threatened.
-This leads to assuming one's successes are from innate traits, and one's failures are due to situations.
+This leads to assuming one's successes are due to innate traits and one's failures to circumstances.